zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

 :::tip**Tips**
 API ML Gateway exposes a validate token `POST /gateway/api/v1/auth/oidc-token/validate` operation which is suitable during the OIDC setup.
 The Gateway expects JSON `{ token, serviceId }`.
-The call allows to verify that OIDC token is trusted by the API ML.
-The accounts mapping step is not included in that flow.
+The operation allows to verify that OIDC token is trusted by the API ML.
+The accounts mapping step is not included in that operation.
 :::

 ## Azure Entra ID OIDC notes